fallen-icarus/cardano-swaps/README.md

 All beacons used by Cardano-Swaps have the same policy id.
 The token name is how the trading pair information is captured.

 A naive approach would be to use the token names of the trading pair, like "AGIX/ADA", for the beacon token name.
-However, two different native tokens can technically have the same token names.
+However, two different native tokens can technically have the same token name.
 For example, imagine you had the following native tokens:

 ``` Haskell
 token1 = Asset